 UC Davis Comprehensive Cancer Center is one of only two such centers in Northern California that has earned National Cancer Institute (NCI) "comprehensive" designation — considered the world’s most prestigious honor in oncology and reserved for less than 1 percent of cancer centers nationwide.
 Less than 50 U.S. cancer centers held the status as of early 2017.

-U.S. News & World Report also released ratings for common types of care with UC Davis Medical Center rated as a high performing in abdominal aortic aneurysm repair; chronic obstructive pulmonary disease (COPD); colon cancer surgery; heart failure, hip replacement; knee replacement; and lung cancer surgery.
+U.S. News & World Report also released ratings for common types of care with UC Davis Medical Center rated as high performing in heart bypass surgery, heart failure, aortic valve surgery, lung cancer surgery, COPD, colon cancer surgery and abdominal aortic aneurysm repair.
 UC Davis was also designated as high performing in gastroenterology and gastrointestinal surgery in the medical specialties rankings.

 U.S. News & World Report repeatedly ranks UC Davis School of Medicine among the best in the country.
 In its annual list of America’s best medical schools for 2018, the magazine ranked the school for primary care and research.
 U.S. News also ranked the Betty Irene Moore School of Nursing at UC Davis as among the best in the country for master’s-degree nursing programs in its Best Graduate Schools listings.